bagustris/octave-tutorial/_episodes/01-intro.md

 ![Operations Across Axes](../fig/matlab-operations-across-axes.svg)

-To support this, MATLAB allows us to specify the *dimension* we want to work on.
+To support this, Octave allows us to specify the *dimension* we want to work on.
 If we ask for the average across the dimension 1, we get: